 Master of the universe, no less would 'er suffice,

-Fated for captivity; done in by fire and ice!
+But fated for captivity; done in by fire and ice.

 Then rose the master orator, a harbinger of doom,